yanglinjing/dand_p8_global_suicide_analysis/README.md

 ## Introduction
-This is a Tableau Project published on [my Tableau Public](https://public.tableau.com/profile/linjing7424#!/vizhome/SuicideRateAnalysis2/1).
+This is a Tableau Project published on my Tableau Public (Click [here](https://public.tableau.com/profile/linjing7424#!/vizhome/SuicideRateAnalysis2/1) to view).

 The goal of this project aims at improving suicide prevention.
 The age, gender, generation, nationality of people who died by suicide have been analysed, as well as the economy of the countries.